 -

-Ornithological Interpretation of the Sixth-Century AD Byzantine Mosaics from Tall Bī‛a, Syria
+Ornithological Interpretation of the Sixth-Century AD Byzantine Mosaics from Tall Tall Bī‛a, Syria

 -